wader/bump/README.md

 `value` or `@`

-Use value instead of name.
+Swap name and value for each pair.
+Useful to have last in a pipeline to use git hash instead of tag name etc.

 ```sh
 $ bump pipeline 'static:a:1|@'